jshvarts/MosbyMVP/lce-pull-to-refresh-viewstate/README.md

 Instead of extending `MvpLceViewStateActivity`, the View could implement Mosby's `MvpViewStateDelegateCallback` instead.

+Note that we animate the RecyclerView only on initial load and refresh action but not during `ViewState` restoration.
+We do it by calling `isRestoringViewState` on the View (Activity).

 ## Presenter

 In this example, the Presenter extends Mosby's `MvpBasePresenter`.